Day 1st - Are We There Yet???

 Finding something to eat proved to be a bit of a challenge, but we managed to find a café that was still open, where Dave ordered up some type of beef dish, fries and a local dish consisting of sautéed vegetables, beef and sausage, poured over a mess of fries.
 The “kitchen sink” concoction was not too bad, but the beef was so tough that I couldn’t chew it.
 Eric and Dave did manage to choke some down, so perhaps I need to have my teeth sharpened once I get home!

-The Hostel Mañihuales was a well-maintained guesthouse, with several bedrooms, a big, comfortable living/dining room, full kitchen, bathroom/shower and Wi-Fi.
+We spent the night at the Hostel Mañihuales which was a well-maintained guesthouse, with several bedrooms, a big, comfortable living/dining room, full kitchen, bathroom/shower and Wi-Fi.